-- 2. Next, push your shaft through the exact centre of the frame you can draw a cross on one of the faces to find where this is. - 3.
-Place magnets either side of the shaft inside the frame. - 4.
-Start to wind the copper wire around the frame tightly (but not so tight that you squeeze the frame so the magnets can no longer rotate).
+2. Next, push your shaft through the exact centre of the frame - you can draw a cross on one of the faces to find where this is.

+3. Place magnets either side of the shaft inside the frame.

+4. Start to wind the copper wire around the frame tightly (but not so tight that you squeeze the frame so the magnets can no longer rotate).
 You will need about 300 turns of wire, so if you have a partner then ask them to hold the wire as you turn the frame to make it easier.
 Try to have an even amount of turns either side of the shaft and avoid crossing the wires as much as possible.

 Figure 6.
 Neatly wind the copper wire around the frame, ensuring you leave a "tail" at each end to connect the ammeter to.

-- 5. Use the sandpaper to rub off any enamel at the ends of the copper wire, and then connect the ends to the ammeter using the crocodile clips and connection leads. - 6.
-Turn the shaft so that the magnets rotate.
+5. Use the sandpaper to rub off any enamel at the ends of the copper wire, and then connect the ends to the ammeter using the crocodile clips and connection leads.

+6. Turn the shaft so that the magnets rotate.
 Try to keep a quick, regular speed and record the highest current induced in the results table.
-If you have a record player, you could put the shaft on top of the spindle in the middle and place the generator on top of a record, making sure the head shell and stylus are out of the way. - 7.
-Repeat the investigation, increasing the number of magnets each trial, as indicated by the results table.
+If you have a record player, you could put the shaft on top of the spindle in the middle and place the generator on top of a record, making sure the head shell and stylus are out of the way.

+7. Repeat the investigation, increasing the number of magnets each trial and record your results in a table.

-1. Complete the table below.
+1. Create a results table below.

-2. Plot a graph to show the relationship between the number of magnets (x-axis) and the maximum current (y-axis).
+2. Plot a graph to show your results.

+3. Describe the relationship between the number of magnets used and the maximum current produced.